CSStarfish/Class-Responses/Project3Response.md

    After using these compilations of the DNN model, I decided to try a CNN model so that the model could make better predictions based on the key features highlighted by the convolving and pooling layers.
 The CNN contained 10 layers, with the first layer being a data preprocessing layer that rescaled the images by dividing the bytes by 255 (similar to the division performed prior to implementing the DNN model).
 The next six layers consisted of pairs of Conv2D and MaxPooling2D layers (i.e., there were three Conv2D and three MaxPooling2D layers).
 The first Conv2D layer contained 16 filters, which were 3x3 arrays, and the number of filters doubled in each of the next two Conv2D layers.
 All three of the Conv2D layers utilized the ReLU activation function, and the first Conv2D layer set the input image size to 480x480 for consistency (the input images are already this size, but it's good practice to include this argument in the initial layer).
 Each of the MaxPooling2D layers reduced the image to a quarter of its previous size.
 The next layer, after these six convolutional layers, is a Flatten layer.
 This "flattens" the input into a one-dimensional array before passing the data into the final two Dense layers.
 The first dense layer contained 512 units and also used the ReLU activation function, while the final dense layer only contained one unit because this layer output the model's final prediction.

    The first nine fittings to the CNN model again used the RMS Prop optimizer (with an initial learning rate of 0.001) in the compiler.
 I tried to complete ten fittings with this first compiler, but I encountered errors about difficulty with memory allocation, so I stopped at nine.
-I have attached the fittings below, as well as descriptions of each.
+I have attached plots of the loss values for the fittings below, but none of these proved to be more effective than the fifth fitting of the DNN, so I disregarded them.
+Interestingly, the fitting that yielded the lowest loss value among the CNN model fittings shared the same arguments as the fifth DNN model fitting (I have described this further under the fourth plot below).

 **CNN, RMS Prop Optimizer**